Celebrity Autopsies With Disturbing Discoveries

 Advertisement

-According to the Los Angeles Times, O'Rourke experienced abdominal pain so severe that she was urgently taken to Children's Hospital of San Diego.
-She died during an emergency surgery, and a hospital spokesperson told reporters that the cause of death was related to intestinal stenosis, an extremely serious bowel obstruction that O'Rourke had been unknowingly suffering for her entire life.
+O'Rourke experienced abdominal pain so severe that she was urgently taken to Children's Hospital of San Diego.
+She died during an emergency surgery, and a hospital spokesperson told reporters that the cause of death was related to intestinal stenosis, an extremely serious bowel obstruction that O'Rourke unknowingly had her entire life.
 The stenosis brought on an infection, which in turn caused septic shock, triggering cardiac and pulmonary arrest.

 Tawny Kitaen

-Perhaps the quintessential "video vixen" in the 1980s, the era where hard rock and hair metal bands performed songs about overwhelming feelings of love, lust, and affection, and needed a real-live woman to embody the women of which they sang, a scantily-clad Tawny Kitaen (according to CNN) starred in many music videos, notably "Here I Go Again" and "Is this Love" by the band Whitesnake, whose frontman, David Coverdale, she'd marry and divorce.
+Tawny Kitaen was perhaps the quintessential "video vixen" in the 1980s, the era where hard rock and hair metal bands performed songs about overwhelming feelings of love, lust, and affection.
+Those musicians needed someone to embody those of whom they sang, and so a scantily-clad Kitaen starred in many music videos, notably "Here I Go Again" and "Is this Love" by the band Whitesnake.
 Kitaen's other notable work includes the Ratt video "Back for More," the 1984 Tom Hanks movie "Bachelor Party," and the early 1990s reboot of "WKRP in Cincinnati."
 In more recent years, Kitaen's highest-profile appearance was a stint on the second season of "Celebrity Rehab with Dr. Drew" in 2008, in which she sought treatment for her addictions to cocaine and prescription painkillers.

 Advertisement

-In May 2021, per a notice from the Orange County Coroner's Office, Kitaen died at her home in Newport Beach, California, at age 59.
-Five months later, that same government agency released the findings of an autopsy performed on the late actor.
-According to the Times of San Diego, officials ruled her death to be the result of natural causes, specifically dilated cardiomyopathy, or an enlarged heart that can't effectively pump blood.
+In May 2021, Kitaen died at her home in Newport Beach, California, at age 59.
+Five months later, the Orange County Coroner's Office released the findings of an autopsy performed on the late actor.
+Officials ruled her death to be the result of natural causes, specifically dilated cardiomyopathy, or an enlarged heart that can't effectively pump blood.
 Mild coronary atherosclerosis, a buildup of cholesterol and fatty deposits in the arteries, contributed to the heart malfunction.
 Additionally, medical examiners found small amounts of prescribed antidepressants and anti-anxiety medications in Kitaen's system.

 David Carradine